 Introduction:

 In the world of Web Applications , Java Servlet is one of the best way to create a webapp.but creating a multi-page form in Java Servlets made me confuse little bit , especially when passing user input across multiple pages.
 When i was working on my Java project , i faced challenges like retrieving and maintaining data across two pages , each page containing 5 questions with 4 options.
 I confused how to retrieve the input and ensure user select atleast one of the option and answer all the 5 questions before moving to the next page.
-I found that session management and required attribute will help.

 The Challenge : Managing Multi-Page Form Input